StarRocks/starrocks/docs/data_source/catalog/catalog_overview.md

 # Overview

-This topic describes what the catalog is, and how to manage and query internal data and external data by using the catalog.
+This topic describes what catalog is, and how to manage and query internal data and external data by using A catalog.

 > **Note**
 >